-Where transfer credits do not satisfy the liberal arts requirements, the University recommends general education courses that can act as prerequisites to the nursing courses.
-Examples include, but are not limited to, COM204 Argumentation; CHM102/L Chemistry/Lab; HUM499 Senior Seminar: Humanities; MAT241 Introduction to Probability and Statistics; SSC499 Senior Seminar: Social Sciences.
-After a transfer credit analysis is conducted by the Office of the Registrar, an academic advisor will work with individual students to ensure they are appropriately scheduled for those courses prior to beginning nursing core courses.
+Where transfer credits do not satisfy the general education requirements, USU recommends general education courses that can act as prerequisites to the nursing courses.
+Examples include, but are not limited to, COM204 Argumentation; MAT241 Introduction to Statistics and Probability; NUR300 Physical Examination and Health Assessment; HUM499Senior Seminar: Humanities; SSC499 Senior Seminar: Social Sciences.
+After a transfer credit analysis is conducted by the Registrar's Office, an academic advisor will work with individual students to ensure they are appropriately scheduled for those courses if needed.